 Time of Change will be a dance-theater experience with pop-up moments of original music, monologues and movement all around the Haight-Ashbury neighborhood.

 The show will weave and examine the utopian ideals and failures of the hippie era – as they relate to our current revolution.
 The project will uplift real peoples’ histories, examine the whiteness of the hippie movement, and explore what intersectional liberation means.
 JGPG is presenting this project with SF Heritage (in the Doolan-Larson Residence at Haight x Ashbury), to celebrate their 50th Anniversary (and JGPG’s 35th).
 Time of Change is emerging as a collaborative process, with neighborhood meetings, co-creation, and community agency.
-The team of Artistic co-directors includes: Joe Goode/Joe Goode Performance Group, Melecio Estrella and OYSTERKNIFE (Chibueze Crouch + Gabriel Christian).
+The team of Artistic co-directors includes: Joe Goode/Joe Goode Performance Group, Melecio Estrella and OYSTERKNIFE (Chibueze Crouch + Gabriele Christian).
 Time of Change is guided by dramaturg Lashon Daley.

 Joe Goode Performance Group